 The Chairman of the Board is Jeremy Tigue.
-Biographies for all the Directors can be found on pages 8 and 9.
 In considering the independence of the Chairman, the Board has taken note of the provisions of the AIC Code relating to independence and has determined that Mr Tigue is an Independent Director.
 The Company has no employees and there is no requirement for a chief executive.